 4. Some people like to let the dough rest for a few minutes after its mixed and before you cut out the scones.
 This can allow the gluten to relax, which can help the scones rise better.
 However, we have never consciously did this step in any of the scones that we have baked.

 5. Always bake scones at a high temperature as scones do need a hot oven to get a good rise.
-A typical temperature is around 220 degrees Celsius (425 or 428 degrees Fahrenheit).
 So make sure your oven is fully preheated before you put the scones in.

 During baking your scones could rise wonky or side-ways almost looking like they are attempting to flee the oven!
 The reasons for this could be overworking the dough, not cutting cleanly but twisting the biscuit cutter, brushing too much liquid over the top so that it runs down the sides, old baking powder, placement of the scones on the tray, faulty oven temperatures and more!

-Yes, there are some differences between American and British scones, such as American scones tend to be wedge-shaped, like a slice of pie, and are usually quite large whereas British scones are generally round and smaller.
+Yes, there are some differences between American and British scones, such as American scones are often wedge-shaped, like a slice of pie.

 American scones are often eaten for breakfast or brunch, while, British scones are usually enjoyed with tea or coffee at coffee shops or tea-rooms, break-times at home or work, afternoon teas, cream teas, or for supper in the evening.

-However, these are broad generalizations and there can be a lot of variations such as my family is Scottish and sometimes we like a toasted scone for breakfast or as an accompaniment to a mug of home-made soup for lunch.
+However, these are just generalizations and there can be a lot of variations such as my family is Scottish and sometimes we like a fruit toasted scone for breakfast or a savoury scone as an accompaniment to a mug of home-made soup for lunch.

-Colour: The scones should be golden brown on the top although the colour shouldn't be too dark, which could indicate that they are overcooked.
+1. The scones should be golden brown on the top although the colour shouldn't be too dark, which could mean that they are overcooked.

-Bottom Colour: If you can, gently lift a scone with a spatula and check the bottom.
-It should be lightly browned so if it's still rather pale, the scones may need more time.
+4. If you can, gently lift a scone with a spatula and check the bottom.
+It should be lightly browned and be firm when tapping it, so if it's still rather pale, the scones may need more time.

-Time: Always start checking your scones at the minimum baking time recommended in your recipe to avoid overbaking.
+6. Always start checking your scones at the minimum baking time recommended in your recipe to avoid over baking.
 Ovens can vary, so what takes 12 minutes in one oven might take 15 minutes in another oven.
 Also Fan ovens tend to bake quicker, so check your scones a few minutes before the stated cooking time if using a Fan oven.

-Absolutely!
 To prepare cherry Bakewell scones simply replace the vanilla essence with almond essence or extract.
-Also after brushing the tops of each scone with a little milk, [before baking] sprinkle a few flaked almonds on top or/ and pop half a glacé cherry on each scone.
-Bake as normal and you will have the best batch of cherry Bakewell scones!
+Also after brushing the tops of each scone with a little milk, [before baking] sprinkle a few flaked almonds on top and pop half a glacé cherry on each scone.
+Bake as per the recipe and you will have a delicious batch of cherry Bakewell scones.

-* This recipe for cherry scones makes 6 scones but there is usually enough scone dough left over for a 7th slightly smaller one and this can be the bakers tester!
-The photo below shows the 7th scone sliced open hot from the oven [and soon to be spread with a bit of Flora dairy-free margarine], and is a home bakers well deserved treat! *
+* This recipe for cherry scones makes 6 scones but there is usually enough scone dough left over for a 7th slightly smaller one and this can be the bakers tester.
+The image below shows the 7th tester scone sliced open hot from the oven [and soon to be spread with a bit of Flora dairy-free margarine], and is a home bakers well deserved treat.*

 Planning a vegan afternoon tea?
-An afternoon tea can be an elaborate affair with different varieties of sandwiches, sweet baking, and scones, or it can be as simple as a pot of tea and a piece of whatever you've just baked today!
+An afternoon tea can be an extra special affair with a selection of sandwiches, baking, and scones, or it can be as simple as a pot of tea and a piece of whatever you've just baked today.

 ***please note: for US measurements click the 'US customary button' within the recipe and the measurements will switch to tablespoons, cups, and ounces.***